Find Healthcare Schools

 • Medical Doctor (MD)

-There were about 29,600 jobs for Pediatrician in 2016 (in the United States).
+In 2016, there was an estimated number of 29,600 jobs in the United States for Pediatrician.
 New jobs are being produced at a rate of 15.2% which is above the national average.
 The Bureau of Labor Statistics predicts 4,500 new jobs for Pediatrician by 2026.
 There will be an estimated 1,300 positions for Pediatrician per year.

 undefined